homeLibraryBlog

-In this blog post, we’ve pulled specific data from our report to bring you 43 essential resume statistics and help you navigate this ever-changing hiring landscape.
+In this blog post, we’ve pulled specific data from our various annual reports to bring you 50 essential resume statistics.
+These stats should help you understand who's using resumes, what's working, and what's not.

 Key takeaways

-• Nearly 100% of employers agree that skills-based hiring is more effective than relying on resumes.
+• The majority of employers agree that skills-based hiring is more effective than relying on resumes.

-• 42% of employees feel they “have trouble standing out from the crowd” when submitting resumes in job applications – which is part of the reason why nearly 70% prefer skills-based hiring.
+• 59% of employees feel they “have trouble standing out from the crowd” when submitting resumes in job applications – and this goes up to 61% for women.

 • A third of employers are screening resumes after they use other skills-based hiring methods, while two-thirds are screening resumes before they use skills-based hiring methods.
 The third that use skills-based hiring first are more satisfied with their hires.